Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Florent Geroux

-This Baffert entry took a step backward this spring (fourth-place finish in the San Felipe Stakes and 11th by 29 lengths in the Oaklawn Stakes) but looked great beating Honor A. P. in the Shared Belief Stakes.
-The Brisnet speed figure earned in his last race (104) is among the best in the field.
+This entry took a step backward this spring (fourth-place finish in the San Felipe Stakes and 11th by 29 lengths in the Oaklawn Stakes) but looked great beating Honor A. P. in the Shared Belief Stakes.
+The Brisnet speed figure earned in his previous race (104) is among the best in the field.

 No. 11 Necker Island (50-1)